 Accentuating the RX’s sporty credentials, the F Sport version will be visually distinguished by the design execution of the grille, skirts and aerodynamic front and rear bumpers.
 In Western Europe the F Sport grade will be exclusive to the RX 500h performance hybrid model.

-What is the interior like on the all-new Lexus RX?
+What is the interior like on the 2023 Lexus RX?

 Lexus developed the Tazuna cockpit concept to provide a more focused environment for the driver.
 Having first appeared in the new NX and RZ, it is now adopted for the new RX.
 Taking its name from the Japanese word for using reins to control a horse, Tazuna ensures direct yet intuitive control: information sources such as the multimedia screen, multi-information display, single-dial meter, centralised gauges and head-up display are grouped so their content can be read with minimal eye and head movement.